MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-and-schedule-app-pricing.md

 Keep in mind that the price tier you select may include sales or value-added tax that your customers must pay.
 To learn more about your app’s tax implications in selected markets, see [Tax details for paid apps](tax-details-for-paid-apps.md).
 You should also review the [price considerations for specific markets](define-pricing-and-market-selection.md#price-considerations-for-specific-markets).

+> [!NOTE]
+> If you choose the **Stop acquisition** option under **Make this product available but not discoverable in the Store** in the [Visibility](choose-visibility-options.md#discoverability) section), you won't be able to set pricing for your submission (since no one will able to acquire the app unless they have sing a promotional code to get the app for free).

 ## Schedule price changes